Designing the Back of a Postcard: Adding Guides, Text, and Images for Address and Stamp Placement

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video we're going to be working on our second side of our postcard.
+In this video, we're going to be working on the second side of our postcard.
 So let's begin first by adding an additional page.

-To do this we can go to pages and down at the bottom we're going to create a new page.
-From here we now are ready to create the page and let's start first by creating some guides.
-The first guide that we're going to want to create is right at three and a half inches and we'll hold shift and create our guide right at three and a half inches and this is to distinguish the area on the right hand side where we'll have our address and our stamp.
+To do this, we can go to the Pages Panel, and at the bottom, we're going to create a new page.
+From here, we’re now ready to create the page, and let's start by adding some guides.
+The first guide we want to create is right at 3.5 inches.
+We'll hold Shift and create our guide right at 3.5 inches.
+This is to distinguish the area on the right-hand side where we’ll place our address and stamp.

-Next let's add a space for our stamp.
-The typical stamp is a little bit less than one inch by one inch so to give ourselves a little more room let's create a rectangle frame and we're just going to place it on our postcard so that we know that we're reserving that area for our stamp.
-To do this we'll click and for our width let's type 1.25 and our height 1.25 and we'll click ok.
+Next, let's add a space for our stamp.
+A typical stamp is a little less than one inch by one inch, so to give ourselves a little extra room, let's create a Rectangle Frame.
+We’re just going to place it on our postcard to reserve the area for our stamp.
+To do this, we'll click and for the width, let’s type 1.25, and for the height, 1.25, then click OK.

-This way we've got a little extra space outside the stamp in case we're not perfect on it.
-We'll then hit v on the keyboard and with our rectangle frame used here we're going to move it to the top right corner.
-We can do this either by dragging it there or by going to our properties panel and remember that we can determine where the x and y are so we'll double click here and type 6 and for our y we're going to type 0 making sure that we're using the top right reference point corner of our rectangle frame.
+This gives us a little extra space outside the stamp in case we’re not perfectly aligned.
+We'll then hit V on the keyboard, and with our Rectangle Frame selected, we're going to move it to the top-right corner.
+We can do this by dragging it manually or by going to the Properties Panel.
+Remember, we can determine the X and Y positions here.
+Double-click and type 6 for the X and 0 for the Y, making sure to use the top-right reference point of the Rectangle Frame.

-We'll close properties and next let's add some text boxes.
-To do this we'll utilize our type tool and I'm simply going to drag an entire type frame from one margin all the way to the bottom right of this area here and now let's shrink it down utilizing our selection tool.
-First we'll drag it to the edge of the postcard and then holding shift we'll move it in and if we hold ALT we'll drag it from the center.
+We'll close the Properties Panel, and next, let's add some text boxes.
+To do this, we’ll utilize the Type Tool, and I’m going to drag a Type Frame from one margin all the way down to the bottom right of this area.
+Now, let’s shrink it down using the Selection Tool.
+First, we'll drag it to the edge of the postcard, and then, while holding Shift, we’ll move it inward.
+If we hold ALT, we’ll drag from the center.

 Adobe InDesign Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-This way it's spaced proportionally.
-I think we're going to leave it right about here and it doesn't have to be perfect.
-We'll release and let's now fill it in with some text.
+This keeps it spaced proportionally.
+I think we’ll leave it right about here—it doesn’t have to be perfect.
+We’ll release and now fill it in with some text.

-Next let's drop the font down to 10 points and from here since we don't actually have the text we're going to be using we'll just right click and select fill with placeholder text.
-Let's create one more text frame.
-We'll again utilize our type tool and in this case let's drag all the way from the bottom of our stamp here and down to the bottom here.
+Next, let’s drop the font size to 10 points.
+Since we don’t have the actual text yet, we’ll right-click and select Fill with Placeholder Text.
+Let’s create one more text frame.
+Again, we’ll use the Type Tool, and this time, let’s drag from the bottom of the stamp down to the bottom of the postcard.

-This way if there's an apartment number or a unit number it's on lane two.
-Finally let's hit CTRL A to select all and for our font we'll use Chivo and we'll use Chivo regular again.
-As another element that we want to add let's again add the domus logo onto our postcard.
+This way, if there’s an apartment number or unit number, it goes on Line 2.
+Finally, let's hit CTRL+A to select all, and for our font, we'll again choose Chivo and Chivo Regular.
+As another element, let’s add the Domus logo onto our postcard.

-We currently have it within our cc libraries so we have easy access to it here and simply click and drag it in and I'll drag it from the bottom left hand margin up right about to this size here.
-Again feel free to play around with the exact sizing that you'd prefer for your postcard and then we'll hit v on the keyboard to select our image and as we can see right here it's actually covering the text so we want to change that by selecting the image and going to our properties panel we're going to utilize the wrap around within text wrap.
-When we click this we'll see the text now wraps around our image.
+We currently have it saved within our CC Libraries, so we have easy access to it here.
+Simply click and drag it in, and I’ll drag it from the bottom-left margin up to about this size.
+Again, feel free to adjust the sizing to whatever you prefer for your postcard.
+Then, we’ll hit V on the keyboard to select the image.
+As we can see here, it’s actually covering the text, so we want to fix that by selecting the image and going to the Properties Panel.
+We’re going to use the Wrap Around setting in the Text Wrap Panel.
+When we click this, we’ll see the text now wraps around the image.

-In addition it's a little close right now still to the image so let's add a little more wrapping.
-To do this with all four edges linked and I click up we'll see that the area around the image spaces out the text and wraps it even further out.
-I think this looks pretty good so let's click outside and if we zoom out we can start to see the structure of what the back of our postcard is going to look like.
+In addition, the text is still a little too close to the image, so let’s add more padding.
+With all four sides linked, click the up arrow, and you’ll see the area around the image expands, pushing the text farther away.
+I think this looks pretty good, so let's click outside.
+If we zoom out, we can begin to see the structure of what the back of our postcard is going to look like.

-So let's now save our work hitting CTRL S on the keyboard to save and in the next video let's spruce up the back of our postcard with some lines.
-See you there!
+Let’s now save our work by hitting CTRL+S on the keyboard.
+In the next video, we’ll spruce up the back of our postcard with some lines.

 Matt Fons